Westpac Low Rate credit card 0% balance transfer for 24 months

 Good news!
 Westpac has relaunched its 0% for 24 months balance transfer offer on the Westpac Low Rate credit card this month.
-The bank previously released a similar offer in December last year and again in April 2017.
+The bank previously released a similar offer in December last year and again in April and August 2017.

 What are the costs?